Skip to content

 15

-// Listen to the `didUpdate` event of the `counter` instance
+// Listen for the 'didUpdate' event on the 'counter' instance

 16

-// and print the current `value` of `count` each time it changes
+// and print the current value of 'count'

 17